 - You start working with a probate attorney – They will represent you and help you out with the paperwork (and not only) involved as the will goes through probate.
 Besides filing documents for the court, the selected probate attorney will also perform several other tasks, including solving problems related to tax issues, collecting any life insurance money, and more.

 - File a petition – This initiates the actual probate process.
 When you file a petition with the local court office (local to where the deceased lived, not your location), you will also need to notify any beneficiaries and heirs listed in the will that you intend to start probate.
 It is their legal right to present objections (if any) so do provide them with the court date of your hearing.
-For your information, though, when you file a petition, the probate hearing date is probably listed in the local newspaper (probate hearings are public record).
+For your information, though, when you file a petition, the probate hearing date is probably listed in the local newspaper (probate hearings are public records).
 This gives the individuals that the deceased owes money to (and you have no idea as to who they are) to step forward and claim their money.
 If you live in a different state or city than the deceased, make sure you check out the state laws.
 On some rare occasions, you might not be able to lead the probate process.